HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.supporting.faq.md

 ![Shell environment startup error](/assets/shell-env-error-bd8r92p6vrzb.png)

-If the error message indicates that resolving your shell environment took too long, the [[vs.1.7.#investigate-slow-shell-initialization]] can help you investigate what might be causing slowness.
+If the error message indicates that resolving your shell environment took too long, the [investigate-slow-shell-initialization](#investigate-slow-shell-initialization) can help you investigate what might be causing slowness.

 If you see other errors, please create an [issue](https://github.com/microsoft/vscode/issues) to get help.